Emergency Storm Response

 Q. Will you work directly with my insurance company?

-A. While homeowners usually initiate the claim, we provide the essential documentation, including arborist reports and "before and after" photos, that South Carolina adjusters need to process tree-related storm claims quickly.
+A. While homeowners usually initiate the claim, we provide the essential documentation, including Arborist reports and "before and after" photos, that South Carolina adjusters need to process tree-related storm claims quickly.

 Q. What if a tree is leaning but hasn't fallen yet?